carlosvouking/carlosvouking.github.io/_posts/2018-06-11-Git as a stupid content tracker-:-its internal working principles.md

 this confirms the idea according to which editing my thesis report and passing it to git produces a unique and different key linked to each edited version of the report.

+**Could two different bodies collide ? have the same key ?**
-Remember that each of my reports objects in git has a
+Remember that each of my reports objects in git table (also called **repository**) possess its own key or SHA1.